Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 He analyzed: "When it comes to historical films, there are many aspects that I realize I am not capable of.
 I do not have the habit of researching.

-Almost no one in Vietnam does fire and explosion work anymore.
-There are a few people who do it, but they can't do it all.
+In Vietnam now, almost no one does fire and explosion work anymore.
+There are a few people, but they can't do it all.

 This film must invite foreign experts.
 Because this profession in Vietnam has no place to work anymore, in the past there were state film studios.